ethanNguyenUser/Knowledge/Copenhagen Interpretation.md

 #Physics
 States that quantum particles exists as their wave function before they are measured.
-A classic thought experiment, [[Schrodinger's Cat]] attempts to discredit this, but is wrong because it's a macroscopic object... (need to research this later)
+A classic thought experiment, [[Schrodinger's Cat]] attempts to discredit this but is wrong because it's a macroscopic object... (need to research this later)